-Its was founded by Zen Master Dogen Zenji who, after studying in China for several years, introduced Soto Zen to Japan in 1228.
+The temple was founded by Zen Master Dogen Zenji, who, after studying in China for several years, introduced Soto Zen to Japan in 1228.

-Eiheiji is the the headquarters of the Soto-shu Zen school and is still today an active monastery, with some 200 monks resides there and devote themselves to the strict Zazen practice.
-Eihei-ji is regarded as the most influential Zen temple in the world.
+Eiheiji is the headquarters of the Soto-Shu Zen school and is still today an active monastery, with some 200 monks resides there and devote themselves to the strict Zazen practice.
+Eihei-ji is regarded as the most important Zen temple in the world.

-Located in a 1000 year old cedar forest, the temple consist of over 70 inter-connected buildings of various sizes standing side by side surrounding the seven major buildings on the 330,000 square meters temple grounds.
+Located in a 1000-year-old cedar forest, the temple consists of over 70 inter-connected buildings of various sizes standing side by side surrounding the seven major buildings on the 330,000 square meters temple grounds.

 If you are not afraid of embracing this routine for a few days, the four days and three nights intensive Zazen session will give you a better impression of the Zen monastic life and will cost you 12,100 yen.